ItsVerum/CrossPlatformDevelopment/Lab4/README.md

-**Successfully ran programs in virtual environment windows and ubunta for macOS requires an Apple device.**
+**Successfully run programs in virtual environment windows and ubunta, for macOS requires an Apple device.**

 **1. Ubunta**